Notes on the Geography of The United Kingdom: Manchester

 Next door: the Theater Royal of 1845, replacing a still earlier theater.
 This was a live theater until 1921, when it began showing movies.
 Sound arrived in 1929 and Cinerama in 1963.
 The building became a bingo hall in 1972 and the Royale, a disco, in 1989.

 Another case of reuse: the Albert Hall, from 1910.
 Built as the Methodist Hall for the Manchester and Salford Wesleyan Mission, it could seat 2,000 people.
-In 1999, it became a pub, Brannigan's.
+In 1999, it became a pub.

 Decidedly more proper, the Midland Hotel, 1898-1903, was designed by the Midland Railway's architect, Charles Trubshaw.
 As an entrance plaque recounts, Mr. Rolls met Mr. Royce here.
-Their company emerged shortly.
+Their company was born shortly thereafter.

 Another view of the hotel, behind a war memorial.